ViShean/FlightSense/data/dataset/README.md

 # Dataset Versions & Parquet Management

-This repository contains processed datasets used for training sequential models and a utility notebook for managing Parquet files.
+This folder contains processed datasets used for training sequential models and a utility notebook for managing Parquet files.

 ## CLEANED_V6.1
 **Purpose:** Contains data that has been preprocessed and cleaned.